"To know where you're going, you need to know where you came from." – Alan Fried

-I've dry fasted and fasted with water, juice, and fruits for days, weeks and months at a time, studied and tracked the effects of specific herbs on my physiology, apprenticed with teachers, assisted souls in transitioning from this plane, and guided others in accessing and navigating non-ordinary states of consciousness—both with and without plant aids.
+I've dry fasted and fasted with water, juice, and fruits for days, weeks and months at a time, studied and tracked the effects of specific herbs on my physiology, apprenticed with teachers, assisted souls in transitioning from this plane, and guided others in accessing and navigating non-ordinary states of consciousness.

 I've pulled the proverbial power cord on relationships and versions of life that were no longer congruent, consciously choosing to take the flamethrower to the seemingly safe and familiar internal and external structures of my life, when necessary.